jborza/jborza.github.io/_posts/2020-04-15-test-driven-emulator-development.md

 }
 ```

-Eventually this got too tedious to write by hand.
+Eventually this got too tedious to write by hand and it made more sense to use testing binaries.

 ## Testing with binaries

 When you have a compiler handy, you can write the tests in assembly, compile them into binary and run.
 Loading a binary is a simple problem in C, just a couple of a standard library calls, then load them into the right place of the physical memory and set the program counter.

+### Reporting test status from the binaries

 The problem is letting your execution environment know **whether the test passed or failed** as you either need to peek into the internals of the emulated machine or use some kind of a system call.